 In addition to the spraying program, the City of Valdosta, the Lowndes County Board of Commissioners and the South Health District have had a joint mosquito surveillance program in place since 2001, working with Valdosta State University to collect and test mosquitoes.
 To aid in the city's surveillance program, mosquito traps are strategically located throughout the city limits.

 The program in Valdosta and Lowndes County is the only program of its type in the region and one of the first in the state.
 The surveillance program provides data on vector and virus activity to local, state and national health agencies.
 There are several permanent sampling locations in Valdosta and Lowndes County, with additional collections taken from locations where there is suspicion of virus activity.

-Surveillance of this type helps public officials to know if human risk of disease is rising and to reduce mosquito breeding before it becomes a public health problem.
+Surveillance of this type helps public officials to know if the human risk of disease is rising and to reduce mosquito breeding before it becomes a public health problem.